-From where we source our collagen to whether or not vegan collagen is readily available to the public, prospective customers are rightfully curious about the key ingredient in Vital Proteins products.
+From where we source our collagen to whether or not vegan collagen is readily available to the public, prospective customers are rightfully curious about the key ingredient in Vital Proteins® products.
 In short, the collagen in our products is not vegan.
 We have not yet found a plant-based collagen source that meets the standards of our current product lineup.
-Our hydrolyzed Collagen Peptides, for example, are free of dairy, gluten, and added sweeteners.
-It contains one singular ingredient: collagen.
+While our hydrolyzed Collagen Peptides, for example, are free of dairy, gluten, and added sweeteners.
+It contains one singular ingredient that, in itself, is not vegan: collagen.

-Our bodies naturally produce collagen – a major component of hair, skin, nails, and joints – but the production of collagen slows down as we age.
-This is why adding collagen to our diets in an attempt to continue promoting stronger and healthier skin, hair, nails, and bones has become our mission.
-Our famous hydrolyzed Collagen Peptides – aka the blue canister you’ve likely been seeing pop up in stores and on Instagram – are bovine-based and sourced from the hide of Brazilian grass-fed cattle, predominantly the Nelore breed.
-These hides are a byproduct of the cattle industry, which means that the cattle are first used for their meat.
+Our bodies naturally produce collagen – a major component of hair, skin, nails, and joints** – but the production of collagen slows down as we age.
+This is why adding collagen to our diets in an attempt to continue promoting stronger and healthier skin, hair, nails, and bones** has become our mission.
+Our famous hydrolyzed Collagen Peptides – aka the blue canister you’ve likely been seeing pop up in stores and on Instagram – are bovine-based and sourced from the hide of Brazilian grass-fed cattle.

 "...
 The hide is constantly being regenerated over a few months," Vital Proteins founder Kurt Seidensticker says in the below video.
 "You end up getting a cow, from nose to tail, with a [healthier] source of collagen."

-While collagen builders are available for those following plant-based diets, the best way to help support stronger hair, skin, nails, and joints is by adding collagen to your diet.
-And now, taking the supplement has become easier than ever with the launch of our Collagen Water, which contains 10g of collagen, and Collagen Shots, which is infused with 7g of collagen peptides.
-They can both be taken on the go.
-But if you're a loyal fan of our collagen powders, we have on-the-go options for those as well, in the form of stick packs.
-Enjoy the health and beauty benefits that comes with every sip.
+While collagen builders are available for those following plant-based regiments, the best way to help support stronger hair, skin, nails, and joints** is by adding collagen to your diet.
+Luckily, taking the supplement has become easier than ever with our diverse offering of products.